torbsd/torbsd.github.io/porting-pets.md

 The listed information should be considered a guide but should be confirmed due to any inaccuracies or changes.
 Please use our [GitHub account's torbsd.github.io "issues" page for any edits](https://github.com/torbsd/torbsd.github.io/issues/).

-*Just because it says "yes" next to a BSD ports system doesn't mean it's current*
+*Just because it says "yes" next to a BSD ports system doesn't mean it's current or works like it should*

 tool-name
 : short-descr